opendihu/optimization/BayesianOptimization/discussion_parameters.md

 ## Options for Bayesian Optimization
-Bayesian Optimization can optimize very diverse functions depending on its parameters.
+Bayesian Optimization can be successfully applied to very diverse functions.
+However, the optimization results strongly depend on the optimization setup.
+We use  the python package [botorch](https://botorch.org/), which provides a wide range of tuning options that the user can choose , e.g., there are different options for the kernel, the noise, the acquisition function, etc.

 These parameters can be adjusted in the file ```setup_BayesOpt_general_1D.py```.
-The options come from the python package [botorch](https://botorch.org/) which we are using.

 - The options for the kernel are the RBF-kernel and the Matérn kernel with $\nu\in${0.5, 1.5, 2.5}.
 - The possible mean functions are the constant mean and the zero mean.